 Honestly, this chicken pot pie recipe is a complete meal on its own.
 But if you do want a side to serve with chicken pot pie, here are a few options:

 What type of dish do you make chicken pot pie in?

-Unlike a dessert, each piece of a chicken pot pie should be a fully contained meal.
-If I made it in a pie plate, a single piece would not be satisfying without sides.
+Unlike a dessert, each piece of a chicken pot pie should be a complete meal.
+If I made it in a pie pan, a single piece would be too little food.

 How to reheat chicken pot pie?

 Chicken pot pie is best enjoyed fresh from the oven, but can also be eaten as left overs.
-Because of the crust, chicken pot pie doesn’t reheat well in the microwave – the crust gets soggy, which is not ideal.
-For best results, reheat in the oven.
+Because of the crust, chicken pot pie does not reheat well in the microwave – the crust gets soggy, which is not ideal.
+For best results store leftovers in airtight containers and reheat in the oven.